buntysilk1906/FORGE_BUILD_BLOCKSOC_IITR/README.md

 ->Wrote Amm.sol comprising of all the concept of Amm which includes(Liquidity adding , Withdrawal of liquidity , Swap tokens) and deployed it on chain
 ->thereafter , I made two Test Tokens and listed up the properties of those Test Token in TestToken.sol and deployed it on chain
 ->thereafter , I approved minted and approved the token
-->I wrote a script to Initiate Liquididty
+->wrote a script to Initiate Liquididty
+->Set up the Project in Next js
+->With some backend and frontend concluded the Amm Project

+## Error Handling---week_2: